gogoprog/code-stylizer/README.md

-# stl-stylizer
+# code-stylizer
-Generates C++ wrapper for STL in different coding style
+Generates C++ wrapper for any header in different coding style

 #### Requirements